A visual introduction to information theory: Channel coding

-As discussed in the previous section, using block encoders and an extended noisy channel can increase the information throughput of a channel (up to the channel capacity).
-However, this strategy comes at the cost of increasing the complexity of designing a corresponding decoder.
+Block encoders with extended noisy channels increase information throughput up to the channel capacity, but they also make decoder design more complex.
 Specifically, as we increase the block length, the number of different messages we have to decode increases exponentially: $|\mathcal{Y}|^N$.
 A naive decoder would simply be a lookup table that maps a received message $\mathrm{Y}$ to an estimate of the source event $\mathrm{\hat{S}}$, and this lookup table becomes exponentially large with increasing block length.
-The best encoder-decoder pairs are thus semi-random, giving them the advantages of random encoder construction with the potential for cleverly designed decoding algorithms that can do better than the exponential complexity of the naive approach.
+Good encoder-decoder pairs thus combine random-like code construction with enough structure to permit decoding algorithms that avoid the exponential complexity of the naive approach.
 There is not a known formula for designing such encoder-decoder pairs that works across different types of channels.